Families First Coronavirus Response Act Creates Significant Requirements for Small Employers

-- Employees are not eligible for leave if the worksite is closed after April 1, whether due to economic reasons or pursuant to a federal, state or local “stay at home” order.
+- Employees are not eligible for leave if the worksite is closed after April 1, whether due to economic reasons or under a federal, state, or local “stay at home” order.

 - Employees are not eligible for leave if involved in furloughs or temporary layoffs.

+This link will answer all questions regarding where, how, and whom to provide notice under the law.
+Additionally, the 59-question “FAQ” document is reviewed to answer essential questions such as whether all leave under the FMLA is now paid (the answer is no).
 Syntrio strongly recommends that employers of all sizes review the notice FAQ document to ensure compliance with the FFCRA’s employee notice requirements.
-This link will answer virtually all questions you may have with regards to where, how and whom to provide notice under the law.
-Additionally, a review of the 59-question “FAQ” document to answer important questions such as whether all leave under the FMLA is now paid (the answer is no).
 It is imperative that, as an employer, you have a conversation with your employment counsel to determine a compliance strategy that fits the needs of your business and will ensure that your situation does not place your business in a position where you may violate either the notice or compliance requirements of the FFCRA.

 It is essential to note that the DOL has revised the FAQ document three times in the past week, adding more questions and answers each time.
 This indicates a significant amount of attention paid to this law and important concerns from employers.
 Such a problem cuts both ways.
 On the one hand, it is good to know that employers are paying attention to this law and how it will impact their situation; on the other hand, it also means the DOL will enforce the new law.
 This can affect multiple areas of litigation for many years, given the likely string of lawsuits claiming discrimination for attempts to take leave under the FFCRA.